coinnovationlab/barefoot/README.md

 ## Executing Barefoot on GTFS data

 Now that both the map server and the matcher server are running, Barefoot is ready to map-match routes.\
-The GTFS *.txt* files are not in the format Barefoot expects, but executing the scripts in the **gtfs_scripts** folder will take care of adapting them, executing map-matching and presenting the results.
+The GTFS *.txt* files are not in the format Barefoot expects: the scripts in the **gtfs_scripts** folder are designed to adapt them, execute map-matching and present the results.

 These scripts require **Python 2.7**, which should be installed already, as it is the same version needed by the map server.
 Open a terminal and change directory to the Barefoot repository you downloaded.